abstractqqq/polars_ds_extension/README.md

 ### Nearest Neighbors Related Queries

 Get all neighbors within radius r, call them best friends, and count the number.
-Due to limitations, this currently doesn't preserve the index, and is not fast when k or dimension of data is large.
+Due to certain limitations, this currently doesn't preserve the index, and is not fast when k or dimension of data is large.

 ```python
 df.select(